Zch0414/hlip/README.md

   --zeroshot_prompt prompt \
   --zeroshot_template template \
 ```
 As there are ~18K studies in the Pub-Brain-5 dataset, evaluation may take ~30 minutes.
 We first extract the embedding for each study, followed by zero-shot classification.
-This procedure facilitates the evaluation of prompt engineering.
-Although we use a fixed input size of <code>48, 224, 224</code>, <code>--num-slices</code> is set to 144 during evaluation, as we found that HLIP can directly transfer and benefit from higher-resolution inputs at test time.
+This procedure supports researchers interested in prompt engineering.

+<code>--num-slices</code> is set to 144 during evaluation, though we use a fixed input size of <code>48, 224, 224</code>.
+We found that HLIP can directly transfer and benefit from higher-resolution inputs at test time.

 ### Training